ibrahimzadda123/demo-project/README.md

 # demo-project
-i am just buildong this repo to check how to use gethub
+i am just building this repo to check how to use gethub